-- Moulding cuts should be made through the face of the moulding towards its back. - Prior to attaching the miter cuts together, paint the miter with touch-up markers. - Attach the miter together using a spray-on adhesive like "miter pro". - Finally, shoot brad nail through the moulding to the face frame of the cabinet box.
+- Moulding cuts should be made through the face of the moulding towards its back. - Prior to attaching the miter cuts together, paint the miter with touch-up markers. - Attach the miter together using wood glue. - Finally, shoot brad nail through the moulding to the face frame of the cabinet box.

-ADJUST DRAWER ALIGNMENT (Figure A) (Figure B)
+ADJUST DRAWER ALIGNMENT (Figure A)

-- If drawer does not close evenly, manually adjust the drawer guide socket at the back of the cabinet to even out both guides (no tools needed). - To adjust the drawer height, rotate the thumbwheel on the front locking device.
+- If drawer does not close evenly, manually adjust the drawer guide socket at the back of the cabinet to even out both guides (no tools needed). - To adjust the drawer height, rotate the orange wheel on the front locking device.
 Rotate toward the inside of the box to raise the drawer up.
 Rotate toward the outside of the box to lower the drawer.

-OVEN CABINET HINGES (Figure C)
+OVEN CABINET HINGES (Figure B)